zkxs/stationeers/generic/hardsuit/README.md

 ### IC Power Cost

 - The IC uses 2.5 W per tick, or 5 W per second.
-- Does it still use power if the suit is not equipped?
+- They still use power even if the suit is not equipped.

 ### Air Release